 This approach, however, has several drawbacks that make it infeasible for our application.
 The first is the error guarantee of such approximates regression solves.
 Essentially, we compute a matrix $\wt Y\in \R^{n\times k}$ such that

-in other words, the approximate solution $\wt Y$ provides a relative \emph{backward error}.
-Unfortunately, the backward error is much less helpful when we want to analyze how close $\wt Y$ is to the optimal solution $Y$, i.e., the \emph{forward error}.
-It is possible to translate backward error to forward error at the expense of dependence on other terms such as multiplicatively depending on the cost of the regression and the spectral norm of $X^\dagger$, the pseudo inverse of $X$.
+in other words, the approximate solution $\wt Y$ provides a relative \emph{forward error}.
+Unfortunately, the { forward} error is much less helpful when we want to analyze how close $\wt Y$ is to the optimal solution $Y$, i.e., the \emph{backward error}.
+It is possible to convert forward error to backward error at the expense of dependence on other terms such as the cost of the regression and the spectral norm of $X^\dagger$, the pseudo-inverse of $X$.
 To cancel out the effect of these extra terms, we will have to set the error parameter $\epsilon_0$ to be very small, thus, a polynomial dependence on $\epsilon_0^{-1}$ in the running time is unacceptable.